 Jewellery is not to be worn with school uniform.
 This includes rings, bracelets, chains and wristbands.
 Students may only have piercings in earlobes.
-These may be kept open by small plain or pearl studs or small sleepers and only one per ear.
+These may be kept open by small, 3mm plain gold or silver studs and only one per ear, in the earlobe.
 No other piercings are permitted.
+It is recommended students do not wear earrings on sport and PE days.

 Similarly, make-up and nail polish are not permitted while in School uniform.
 Medical alert bracelets may be worn.